-The goal of our compensation program is to align the interests of our key employees with those of our stockholders by implementing compensation practices designed to attract, retain, motivate and reward key members of management.
+Our compensation programs reflect our commitment to pay for performance and align the interests of our key employees with those of our stockholders.
+Executive compensation plans are designed to support the Company's annual financial goals and promote stockholder value creation over the long term.
+In addition, they are intended to attract, retain, motivate and reward those responsible for leading our business.
 A significant portion of the compensation packages of our Executives is intended to be at-risk pay for performance earned based on specific financial and operational achievements.
-During 2017, the Company was successful in:
+During 2018, the Company was successful in: